top of page

 Club member Casey is coordinating this ongoing project.
 Please send your own original work and/or any questions to CaseyPens [@] gmail [.] com.
 We hope to produce several designs in the coming months/years, so there is currently no deadline.

 Discord Moderator: Several people have requested an SPC Discord server as a place for club members to socialize online outside of meetings.
-If you are interested in setting this up and responsibly moderating it, please reach out to me (Alicia Schofield) at a meeting or send a query through the website’s Contact Us form.
+If you are interested in setting this up and responsibly moderating it, please reach out to me (Alicia) at a meeting or send a query through the website’s Contact Us form.
+[Update March 2025.
+We have launched our Discord!]

 Have an idea for an event, activity, or something else?
 Float it to Susan or Marilyn, our terrific club coordinators via the Contact Us form or at a meeting!
-Susan is also one of the admins of our Facebook group (username Art Pen).
+Susan is also the primary admin of our Facebook group (username Art Pen).

 Comments